Ricci solitons on singly warped product manifolds and applications: Introduction

-As far as we know, the concept of Ricci soliton has been studied neither on warped products nor on generalized space-time models up to this paper in which we intent to fill this gap in the literature by providing a complete study of warped product Ricci solitons.
-The concept of a concurrent vector field in warped product manifolds has been introduced and investigated.
-Various properties of concurrent vector fields have been obtained.
-Then we study warped product Ricci solitons admitting conformal, concurrent or Killing vector fields.
+It is clear that the work is restricted either to gradient warped Ricci solitons or to special cases of warped Ricci solitons.
+In the current study, we intend to fill this gap in the literature by providing a complete study of warped product Ricci solitons.
+Moreover, we study warped product Ricci solitons admitting conformal, concurrent or Killing vector fields.
+Finally, we apply our results on generalized Robertson-Walker space-times and standard static space-times.